jjcyz/airport-management-system/README.md

 **Task 3:**

-- As a user, I want to be able to add a new passenger to a plane
+- As a user, I want to be able to add a new passenger to a aircraft
-- As a user, I want to be able to add a new plane
+- As a user, I want to be able to add a new aircraft
 - As a user, I want to be able to add a new flight
-- As a user, I want to be able to view the passengers on the plane
+- As a user, I want to be able to view the passengers on the aircraft
-- As a user, I want to be able to remove a passenger on the plane
+- As a user, I want to be able to remove a passenger on the aircraft
 - As a user, I want to be able to assign a passenger to a seat class: economy, premium, business, or first class
 - As a user, I want to be able to search up flight(s) with a destination

+ Disclaimers:
+ 1. The date printed on the boarding tickets when passenger.printBoardingTickets(); is adjusted to the real date.